 WHAT ABOUT THE REMAINING PART OF THE APPLICATION?

 The rest of the process, apart from the medical tests, essentially remains the same as any other UK application.
 Oxbridge would still require you to take the test and submit the application before 15 October.
 Your personal statement and school grades are imperative and can make or break your application.

 As for interviews, most medical schools follow the ‘Multiple Mini-Interviews’ (MMI), which are multiple 10-minute interviews.
 Before each interview, you’re given a scenario and given time to prepare for each.
 These may then entail an interviewer asking you questions, or you might have to engage in a role-playing scenario.

-We at Rostrum Education have been helping students with their med-school preparation to get into some of the top universities.
-Our network consists of specialised tutors and medical professionals from some of the best universities in the world, and our mentors have been helping students with Oxbridge prep and UK admissions for the past many years.
+We at Rostrum Education help students with their med-school preparation to get into some of the top universities in the world.
+Our network consists of specialised tutors and medical professionals from some of the best universities in the world, and our mentors have been helping students with Oxbridge prep and UK admissions for years.
 Our process is highly personalised and bespoke and catered to your strengths and needs.
-We follow a highly specialised 8-step process that focuses on each aspect of your application- from the course and university choice decision making, test preparation, personal statement, and interview preparation, to finally accepting your admission offer.
+We follow a highly specialised 8-step process that focuses on each aspect of your application – from the course and university shortlisting, test preparation, personal statement, and interview preparation, to finally accepting your admissions offer.

 Interested in pursuing medicine from the top universities in the UK?
 Find out more about our process.
 Book your free consultation with us today.